m-emre-yalcin/m-emre-yalcin.github.io/content/portfolio.md

 [<img src="https://m-emre-yalcin.github.io/lorinto.svg" alt="Lorinto logo" width="200px" />](https://lorinto.com/login)

-I wanted to develop something that current social blog platforms don't have and I hope it will have a place in the real world.
+I wanted to develop something that current social blog platforms don't have and I hope Lorinto will have a place in the real world.

 ### Mavi - Open-source Project